(Bios, one-sheet, quotes, and high-res photos.)

 Short dulcimer bio #1: Sam Edelston

 Sam Edelston is on a quest to bring dulcimers into widespread public awareness.
-In the process, he has gained a reputation for bringing many kinds of modern, "mass-appeal" music to the mountain dulcimer, his music has been heard in over 190 countries, and his 2020-2023 schedule includes performances and/or teaching in Colorado, North Carolina, Virginia, Kentucky, Vermont, Pennsylvania, New Jersey, Vermont, and New York -- plus QuaranTUNE and several other online festivals.
+In the process, he has gained a reputation for bringing many kinds of modern, "mass-appeal" music to the mountain dulcimer, his music has been heard in over 190 countries, and his 2020-2024 schedule includes performances and/or teaching in Colorado, North Carolina, Virginia, Kentucky, Vermont, Pennsylvania, New Jersey, Vermont, Massachusetts, and New York -- plus QuaranTUNE and several other online festivals.
 His repertoire ranges from rock to opera, and from big band to bluegrass.
-He also plays guitar, banjo, and hammered dulcimer. www.SamTheMusicMan.com
+He also plays guitar, banjo, and hammered dulcimer.
+In 2024, he released his first album, MAKING WAVES, featuring his dulcimer fronting a rock band. www.SamTheMusicMan.com

 Short dulcimer bio #2: Sam Edelston

 Sam Edelston plays rock, pop, blues, country, classical, a bit of jazz, assorted other styles, and even some original songs on acoustic and electric dulcimer.
 Oh, yes, and folk music, too.
 He aims not just to expand the horizons of dulcimer players, but to expand the common repertoire of the instrument and to bring dulcimers to the attention of the general public.
 Sam draws his musical inspiration from rock bands, symphony orchestras, modern a cappella, and anything else that crosses his path.
 His online videos have gotten 1,000,000 views, in over 190 countries.
 Sam is chair of the Nutmeg Dulcimer Festival, held every October in Milford, CT (or online in 2020 and 2021).
 He has performed or taught at various dulcimer festivals, folk festivals, other venues in the Northeast and beyond.
-His 2020-2024 schedule includes performing/teaching in New York, New Jersey, Virginia, North Carolina, Pennsylvania, Vermont, and repeat engagements in Colorado and Kentucky -- plus QuaranTUNE and several other online festivalswww.SamTheMusicMan.com
+His 2020-2024 schedule includes performing/teaching in New York, New Jersey, Virginia, North Carolina, Pennsylvania, Vermont, Massachusetts, and repeat engagements in Colorado and Kentucky -- plus QuaranTUNE and several other online festivals.
+In 2024, Sam released his first album, MAKING WAVES, featuring his dulcimer fronting a rock band. www.SamTheMusicMan.com

 Not-so-short dulcimer bio #3: Sam Edelston

 Sam Edelston is on a quest to make dulcimers as popular as flutes and fiddles.
 His mountain dulcimer videos have been viewed more than 1,000,000 times, embracing much of the rock and pop spectrum, plus bluegrass, bossa nova, Sousa, opera, and more.
 On acoustic and electric dulcimer, he often makes his three strings sound like more than one instrument, and has gained a reputation as an innovative arranger.
 Sam has performed and taught at a variety of festivals and other venues around the Northeast, and is becoming a popular performer in other parts of the country.
 His 2020-2024 schedule includes the online QuaranTUNE Dulcimer Festival, Berkeley Dulcimer Gathering (CA, via internet), Colorado Dulcimer Festival, FabFest (a Beatles festival in North Carolina), Virginia, the Albany (NY) Mountain Dulcimer Music Festival, Pocono Dulcimer Festival, Kentucky Music Week, New England Dulcimer Days, and others.
 He is chair of the Nutmeg Dulcimer Festival in Connecticut.
 One workshop student commented, "As zany as Sam is, he is a patient, knowledgeable, caring teacher also experienced, smart, creative, etc." And as a preschooler once told her mother, "Rosie's daddy came in and sang to us today.
 He was so much fun.
-Can he be my daddy, too?" www.SamTheMusicMan.com
+Can he be my daddy, too?"
+In 2024, Sam released his first album, MAKING WAVES, featuring his dulcimer fronting a rock band. www.SamTheMusicMan.com

 General bio #1: Sam Edelston

 Sam Edelston is one of the handful of performers actively promoting the use of mountain dulcimers in popular music.
 Depending on the audience, you might hear him play rock, folk, or country music, old "standards," children's shout-alongs, off-the-wall funny songs, originals, or you never know what else.
 Sam accompanies himself on acoustic and electric mountain dulcimer, guitar, banjo, and occasionally hammered dulcimer.
 His music videos have gone viral twice and earned more than 1,000,000 online views.
-Based in SW Connecticut and doing music full-time, Sam has performed or taught at a variety of festivals and other venues around the Northeast, and at events as far away as Colorado, Kentucky, Minnesota, Louisiana -- and in 2022-2024, New York, New Jersey, Virginia, North Carolina, Pennsylvania, Vermont, and repeat engagements in Colorado and Kentucky. www.SamTheMusicMan.com
+Based in SW Connecticut and doing music full-time, Sam has performed or taught at a variety of festivals and other venues around the Northeast, and at events as far away as Colorado, Kentucky, Minnesota, Louisiana -- and in 2022-2024, New York, New Jersey, Virginia, North Carolina, Pennsylvania, Vermont, Massachusetts, and repeat engagements in Colorado and Kentucky.
+In 2024, Sam released his first album, MAKING WAVES, featuring his dulcimer fronting a rock band. www.SamTheMusicMan.com

 The best way to make sure I get your message is through the Contact Me page here.
 If it's about a gig or other opportunity, I'll get back to you as soon as I can -- normally same-day or next day.